Marina Rodnina

-Marina V. Rodnina (born 19 November 1960) is a biochemist.
+Marina V. Rodnina (born 19 November 1960) is a German biochemist.

 Life

-Born in Kyiv, Rodnina studied biology at the University of Kyiv and obtained her PhD in molecular biology and genetics in 1989.
+Born in Kiev, Rodnina studied biology at the University of Kiev and obtained her PhD in molecular biology and genetics in 1989.
 From 1990 to 1992, she was a research fellow of the Alexander von Humboldt Foundation at the Witten/Herdecke University.
 Afterwards, she was a research assistant at the same university and she received her habilitation in 1997.
 From 1998 to 2008, she was a professor at the Witten/Herdecke University.
 Since 2008, she is a scientific member and the director of the Max Planck Institute for Biophysical Chemistry.

 Research

 Rodnina's research focuses on protein synthesis by and function on the ribosome.
 In collaboration with colleagues, she was the first to visualize the activity of a ribosome with the help of a 3D cryo-electron microscope.

 Awards

 Rodnina is a member of the Göttingen Academy of Sciences and Humanities and the Academy of Sciences Leopoldina.
 She was awarded the Hans Neurath Award in 2015, the Gottfried Wilhelm Leibniz Prize in 2016, and the Otto Warburg Medal in 2019.